 - The type of agreement and details of how the agreement was broken

 - The action you need to take to pay the arrears in full by a certain date

-- The action the creditor intends to take if you are unable to comply with the default notice – e.g. refer the account to debt collectors or to start court action
+- The action the creditor intends to take if you are unable to comply with the default notice, e.g. refer the account to debt collectors or to start court action

-If you ignore default notice?
+If you ignore the default notice?

-If you owe your creditor more than £5,000, they can consider petitioning to the court for your bankruptcy.
+If you owe your creditor more than £5,000, they can consider petitioning in court for your bankruptcy.
 Some creditors may use bankruptcy as a threat, without intending to go through with it, but if you owe a significant amount of money and have substantial assets (e.g. house, other property, car, etc.) a bankruptcy petition could be a real possibility.
-Threats of bankruptcy petition from HMRC over unpaid tax or VAT should always be taken very seriously.
+Threats of the bankruptcy petition from HMRC over unpaid tax or VAT should always be taken very seriously.